tvshowtime/tvshowtime-plex-scrobbler/README.md

 plex-tvst-scrobbler
 =====================

-plex-tvst-scrobbler provides a set of scripts that allow you to scrobble played audio items to Last.FM from the Plex Media Server application. plex-tvst-scrobbler was built to run across platforms, while it has not yet been tested on Windows, it *should* work.
+plex-tvst-scrobbler provides a set of scripts that allow you to scrobble played episodes items to TVShow Time from the Plex Media Server application. plex-tvst-scrobbler was built to run across platforms, while it has not yet been tested on Windows, it *should* work.

 A few points